Implementation intentions research: what three decades reveal about follow-through

 Key Takeaway

 “Implementation intentions are plans you set in advance; habits are behaviors your brain runs on autopilot.”
-They work through different psychological mechanisms and one doesn’t replace the other.
+Implementation intentions and habits work through different psychological mechanisms and one does not replace the other.

 Implementation intentions – deliberate, situation-specific (“If X, then Y”)